-Studying the Datafication of Health Information During a Pandemic: the Importance of Recognizing Outside Events
+Studying the Datafication of Health Information During a Pandemic: the Importance of Recognizing External Events

 I am a Laidlaw Scholar going into my third year at the University of St Andrews studying Social Anthropology and Psychology.
 I just finished my first five weeks of research in anthropology and would like to share some of the reflections that this research process has prompted.

 Like everyone else, many aspects of my daily life were turned upside down as a result of the COVID-19 pandemic.
 This came to affect the context in which I carry out my research project and shine a light on aspects of leadership within the research process that I might not have considered otherwise.
 When writing my research proposal last fall, I could never have imagined the context in which I would be carrying out my five weeks of summer research.
 In fact, I had hardly given the possibility of outside factors interrupting my research any thought at all.
 My Laidlaw project rooted in some lectures I had during my first year, which prompted me to think about how an anthropological approach can inform our relationship to technology.
 I have been studying the datafication of health information.
 And it, therefore, also comes to shine a light on the complex interaction between the body and technology, and the spaces of power and agency within such a relationship.
 I choose to focus on the datafication of health information and study how Danish young adults employ digital health technologies, and how this use comes to shape their relationship to their bodies.